miguelPerezOntiveros/framework/README.md

 	- deletion of project could just export them to a dedicated folder
 - I need a better logo
 - use unlimited column types (will affect db creation) for html
-- shouldnt be able to create a page that already exists
 - I should allow for back and forward browser button functionality at index.php (you can't currently reach the same tab you were on)
 - create copy on edit
 - only preview or don't show even don't show html field on datatable.
-- Uploading the same image for 2 rows, and deleting one, deletes the image for both

 - should file size limit be a per project setting? (do I need per project settings?) same thing with input height threadholds
 - create test suite
+- 'page' urls should be force to end in '.php'

+For this month:
+- Uploading the same image for 2 rows, and deleting one, deletes the image for both
+- shouldnt be able to create a page that already exists?

+For this week:
 - Change over to mysqli? make sure no sql injection is possible, use pdo's? https://kevinsmith.io/protect-your-php-application-from-sql-injection
 - containerize this
 	- choose between